Toory/password-saver-cli/README.md

 ## Security

-This software does not connect to the internet in any way, so potential attacks from the internet are to exclude (except for malware/viruses compromizing your machine at the moment of usage).
+This software does not connect to the internet in any way, so potential attacks from the internet are to be excluded (except for pre-existing malware/viruses compromizing your machine at the moment of usage).

 The encryption/decryption process it's done via openssl with the login password, it utilizes AES-256 (Advanced Encryption Standard) which is a specification for the encryption